How to find the best long tail keywords and get your blog post to rank, immediately.

 Have you noticed that some bloggers always seem to rank high on Google?

-If you are blogging, or content marketing to make money from advertising, affiliate marketing or selling your products or services, you know that keyword search is vital.
+If you are blogging, or content marketing to make money from advertising, affiliate marketing or selling your products or services, you know that keyword research is vital.

-Writing a long article and creating content without thinking about SEO keywords first is a hit and miss affair.
+Writing a long article and creating content without thinking about search engine optimization (SEO) keywords first is a hit and miss affair.

 Perhaps you might get lucky with a few words and phrases that make it to a search engine results page.
 But usually, it doesn’t work very well.